FairwindsOps/goldilocks/CONTRIBUTING.md

 * Use `make tidy` or `make build` to ensure all dependencies are downloaded.
 * See the dashboard with `go run main.go dashboard`, then open http://localhost:8080/.
 This assumes that you have a working KUBECONFIG in place with access to a cluster.

+### End-To-End Tests

+The e2e tests run using [Venom](https://github.com/ovh/venom).
+You can run them yourself by:

+- installing venom
+- setting up a kind cluster `kind create cluster`
+- running `make e2e-test`.

+The tests are also run automatically by CI

+You can add tests in the [e2e/tests](e2e/tests) directory.
+See the Venom README for more info.

 ## Creating a New Issue

 If you've encountered an issue that is not already reported, please create an issue that contains the following: